|

 moving parts.
 Compared to other alternative energy systems, it also requires less

-maintenance (except for keeping the solar collectors clean) and doesn't create
+maintenance (except for keeping the solar panels clean)

 - Limited by the available sunlight.
 Solar energy is only available during day when the